Accommodation application FAQs

-Yes – we guarantee University-owned and managed accommodation to all students providing that students apply by 31 August.
+Yes – we guarantee University-owned and managed accommodation to all students providing that students apply by late August (the exact date will be confirmed once applications open).
 You are also guaranteed to live with only other University of Sheffield students.

 - What is self-selection?

-Self-selection is the process where you can choose your own building, flat and room if you apply by 12 May 2021.
+Self-selection is the process where you can choose your own building, flat and room if you apply by the deadline we set when applications open.
 The self-selection process allows you to leave a personal bio about yourself, which other students can then see when they click in that particular flat.
 Self-selection is particularly helpful when deciding which flat you would like to live with other like-minded individuals.
 After this, we will ask you to let us know which accommodation you would prefer (this is what we call preferences), and we’ll look to allocate you to a room as close to your preferences as we can - subject to availability.

 - What is a student profile?

 If you book via self-selection, you usually can view select information about others who have booked the same property to give you a better idea about your future flatmates.